Digital Transformation & AI in Bioprocess

 Mark Duerkop, CEO, Novasign GmbH , CEO , Novasign

 This presentation explores how digital twins, combining mechanistic process understanding, AI, and process data, enable smarter, faster bioprocess development and control.
-Six industrial use cases demonstrate the value of digitial twins: accelerated biosimilar development using PAT and glycan modeling; reduced experimental effort in viral vector process design; media optimization through time-resolved nutrient uptake prediction; UF/DF development guided by digital membrane and recovery modeling; scale-up informed by CFD-based reactor behavior; and fully integrated digital control of continuous bioprocesses sustained for over 30 days.
-Together, these examples show how digital twins streamline experimentation, enhance decision-making, and de-risk scale-up - unlocking end-to-end process insight from early development to production.
+Six industrial use cases demonstrate the value of digital twins: accelerated biosimilar development using PAT and glycan modeling; reduced experimental effort in viral vector process design; media optimization through time-resolved nutrient uptake prediction; UF/DF development guided by digital membrane and recovery modeling; scale-up informed by CFD-based reactor behavior; and fully integrated digital control of continuous bioprocesses sustained for over 30 days.
+Together, these examples show how digital twins streamline experimentation, enhance decision-making, and de-risk scale-up—unlocking end-to-end process insight from early development to production.

 Autonomous Bioprocess Digital Twins for Next-Generation Biomanufacturing